Pancho Segura: Career assessment

 Segura, says Kramer, probably played "more matches against top players than anyone in history.
 Besides my couple hundred, he must have played Gonzales a hundred and fifty, and Budge, Sedgman, Riggs, Hoad and Rosewall all around fifty apiece.
 I beat him about 80 percent of the time, and Gonzales also held an edge over him.
 Pails beat him 41–31 on the Kramer-Riggs tour, but that was when Segoo was still learning how to play fast surfaces.
 With everybody else, he had the edge: Sedgman, Rosewall, Hoad, Trabert, McGregor".
-Kramer and Hoad regarded Segura's two-handed forehand as the greatest single tennis stroke that they had ever faced.